 But are we really talking about a reduction in freedom, a shortening of the chain?
 Yes, we are.
 Let’s see why — by looking at my original graphic more closely…

 See the words ‘objectionable content‘ and ‘disruptive behaviour‘?
-The problem with such terms is not only that they refer to things that are entirely in the eye of the beholder, but also that they possess an inherently inflationary quality: where what is sought is increase in power and control — and the BBC certainly isn’t interested in the opposite! — ‘magnification of offence’ is an endlessly maintained tendency, with the inevitable result being that more and more content and behaviours are deemed more and more objectionable and disruptive…
+The problem with such terms is not only that they refer to things that are entirely in the eye of the beholder, but also that they possess an inherently inflationary quality: where what is sought is increase in power and control — and the BBC certainly isn’t interested in the opposite! — ‘magnification of offence’ is an endlessly maintained tendency, with the inevitable result being that more and more types of content and behaviour are deemed more and more objectionable and disruptive…

 This issue is one that could hardly be more relevant in the case of an Establishment-serving institution like the BBC: since its unceasing promulgation of propaganda narratives that serve elite power and wealth means that every single BBC news broadcast and web-page will inevitably be pretending that some fictions are facts, and that some facts are non-existent, a perennial need to suppress contradictory information and conflicting interpretations will mean that any tool at all that can be used to silence non-approved voices will be used for that precise purpose.